XDex/target.en/help/c-intro/glossary.md

 **Visual Experience Composer**

 In Target Standard, a WYSIWYG user interface that lets you easily create and test personalized experiences and offers in the site context.
-You can create experiences and offers for Target activities by dragging and dropping, swapping, and modifying the layout and content of a web page (or offer) or mobile web page.
+You can create experiences and offers for Target activities by dragging and dropping, swapping, and modifying the layout and content of a web page (or offer).

 ## W {#section_62E7B598DBB34ECABAF4EF913B0895EC}